Yotchan-ika/Bili2VRC/README.md

 # Bili2VRC

-A web extension that parseS the bilibili video and copies the parsed video URL to the clipboard.
+A web extension that parses the bilibili video and copies the parsed video URL to the clipboard.

 ## Features